jackkolb/WiCon/README.md

 can be expanded to support networkmanager, wicd, and other command-line managers.

 To run, simply cd to the WiCon directory and run 'sudo python3 main.py'.
 The tool itself is pretty intuitive.
+To add WiCon as a terminal program, make am executable shell script containing 'sudo python3 /path/to/wicon/main.py' in your /usr/bin directory.

 The tool is GTK3-based, however outputs useful information to the terminal, which is great when things are not working.